Infrastructure Projects

 Publications and Conferences

-- Joint editor of the long-established Construction Law Journal.
-With Susan Lindsey, Kim was well known for their popular Legal Column in The Architects Journal.
+- Joint editor of the Construction Law Journal.
+Popular Legal Column in The Architects Journal.

 - Chairing MBL Construction Law Conferences (2017- 2022).